Yes, we had a chorizo dinner while we were “Wasted away again in Margaritaville”.

 Butch and Janie were the reason we were living in Mexico.
 They had moved down there years before us.
 We visited them and fell in love with the area and all of the things about it.

-Butch was pretty careful with a dollar so he would make all the arrangements with his favorite family owned hotel that was right on the beach just south of melaque central.
+Butch was pretty careful with a dollar so he would make all the arrangements for our beach trip with his favorite family owned hotel that was right on the beach just south of Melaque central.

 He always managed to get us a 2 bedroom 2 bath suite (kinda) that would have a kitchen and a living area.
 Plus a balcony that looked out on the beach where we could watch the sunset as we sipped our Margaritas.
 All for about $35 a night.

-Janie and Gammy would put breakfast together and Butch and I would stumble through Margaritaville while getting supper on the table.
+Janie and Gammy would put the breakfasts together and Butch and I would stumble through Margaritaville while getting the suppers on the table.